thymeleaf/thymeleaf-extras-tiles2/README.markdown

 	</div>
 ```

-...will specify a fragment you can use in your definitions with:
+...will specify a fragment we can use in our definitions with:

 ```xml
     <put-attribute name="text" value="main :: text" />